Pako Ayestarán: Pachuca

 On 29 May 2018, Ayestarán returned to Mexico's top flight as manager of Pachuca in Liga MX.
-During his time in charge, he led the team in 28 official matches, recording 13 wins, 7 draws, and 8 losses.
-Pachuca reached the semi-finals of the Copa MX Apertura 2018 and produced notable performances, including a 6–2 win over Club Necaxa and a 3–0 victory against Querétaro.
-He left the club on 20 January 2019 following a poor start to the Clausura tournament, which included a 3–0 loss to Club América at the Estadio Azteca.
+During his time in charge, Pachuca reached the semi-finals of the Copa MX Apertura 2018, recording 13 wins in 28 official matches, averaging 1.64 points per match.
+He left the club on 20 January 2019.

 Tondela

-On 10 August 2020, Ayestarán was appointed head coach of Portuguese Primeira Liga side Tondela, replacing Natxo González.
-In his first season, he led the club to its second-best finish in the Primeira Liga, securing 12th place.
-The following year, he guided Tondela to the Taça de Portugal semi-finals for the first time in the club's history.
+On 10 August 2020, Ayestarán was appointed head coach of Portuguese Primeira Liga side Tondela.
+In his first season, he led the club to its best-ever finish in the Primeira Liga, securing 12th place.
+Following a run of away wins over sides including Moreirense and Vitória de Guimarães, he was named Primeira Liga Manager of the Month for April 2021.

+The following year, he guided Tondela to their first-ever Taça de Portugal semi-finals.
 In the first leg, they earned a 3–0 home victory over Mafra.
 Ayestarán departed the club on 16 March 2022, shortly before Tondela confirmed their place in the final with a 4–1 aggregate win.
+During his tenure, he recorded the highest win percentage of any Tondela manager in the Primeira Liga.

 Aston Villa

-On 4 November 2022, Ayestarán was appointed assistant head coach to Unai Emery at Aston Villa.
-Since their arrival, Aston Villa have qualified for European competitions in three successive seasons, reached the semi-finals of the UEFA Europa Conference League in 2024, and secured a place in the UEFA Champions League for the 2024–25 season.
+On 4 November 2022, Ayestarán was announced as assistant head coach to Unai Emery at Aston Villa.
+On 26 January 2025, Ayestarán took charge of the team for a Premier League fixture against West Ham United, after Emery served a touchline ban.
+The match ended 1–1.
+In May 2026, Aston Villa won the 2025–26 UEFA Europa League, defeating Freiburg 3–0 in the final in Istanbul.

+On 2 July 2026, Aston Villa announced that Ayestarán had departed the club, replaced in his role as assistant head coach by José María Sanz.